 Changes in latitudes

-The pilothouse yachts I’ve been specializing in for the past 35 years haven’t been built since 2010, and time has reduced not only their availability, but also their demand.
-As much as I’m considered the “Pilothouse King” I’m certainly aware that there was once an Oldsmobile King, and before him a Packard King, so instead of tilting at windmills (waiting for the phone to ring, or soliciting listings on boats with no buyers) all day I’ve fallen back on my original love and passion: Art goes up in value over time, and unlike most machines- the ‘care and feeding’ is simply a nail in the wall.
+The pilothouse yachts I’ve been specializing in for the past 35 years haven’t been built since 2010, so time has reduced not only their availability, but also their demand.
+As much as I’m considered the “Pilothouse King” I’m certainly aware that there was once an Oldsmobile King, and before him a Packard King, so instead of tilting at windmills (waiting for the phone to ring, or soliciting listings on boats with no buyers) all day I’ve fallen back on my original love and passion: Art, which goes up in value over time, and unlike most machines- the ‘care and feeding’ is simply a nail in the wall.

 Meeting the incredible painter James Hutchinson as we purchased a painting of his today.
 He not only painted alongside Beanie Backus in Florida and Jamaica, his sister married Backus.
 His story is amazing!
 He lived with the Seminoles in the Big Cypress for six years, and did a series of quite large (look behind him) portraits under commission of Arthur Vining Davis.
 “Hutchinsongalleries.com”